 Image 2: Me sitting on the roof of the Hillman Minx eating a toffee apple at an air show at RAF Coltishall in about 1969.

-Image 3: The Morris Mini, probably not long after my sister bought it and covered it in hippy stuff.
+Image 3: The Morris Mini, probably not long after my sister bought it but before she covered it in hippy stuff.

 Image 4: My Morris Minor van with me rolling a fag and looking one-hundred-percent the moody art student in the monastery car park, c1985.
 This was taken by Tom who I shared a space with in the Garth studios for a year.
 Tom was one of the crowd of us who went on the strange Liverpool trip.